numla/numla.github.io/README.md

 # Oseledets group website

+The template of the site was taken from [so simple template](https://github.com/mmistakes/so-simple-theme) and slightly modified.

 # Contributing

+You can contribute by making a pull request.
+If you don't
 ## Add an author

 In order to add author/speker to the site you need to modify file `/_data/authors.yml`.